Rating: 5.00

 Once you’ve followed the tips above, go ahead and add the plain yogurt and light cream/heavy cream to the pan!

-Plain yogurt and light cream added in a cooking pan with chicken and potatoes curry mixture with a wooden ladle
+Plain yogurt and light cream added in a cooking pan with chicken and potatoes curry mixture with a wooden ladle.

 That sudden amazing richness and creaminess taking over everything in the pan once you add the cream and plain yogurt is so beautiful to watch happening!